Korrd/challenge-blue-green/readme.md

 > - Write a script to automate installation and setup of the swarm
 > - Improve control scripts to consider the result of each command before proceeding to the next one
+> - Add a 3rd service, where the latest version of the app would be autodeployed for testing purposes whenever someone does a git push.

 ----------